railsware/js-routes/Readme.md

   * Note that regexp applied to **named route** not to *URL*
 * `namespace` - global object used to access routes.
 Default: `Routes`
   * Supports nested namespace like `MyProject.routes`
-* `prefix` - String representing a url path to prepend to all paths
+* `prefix` - String representing a url path to prepend to all paths.
+Default: blank

-## Advanced Usage
+### Advanced Setup

 You can generate routes files on the application side like this: